Olf0/crypto-sdcard/README.md

 * Start mounting encrypted (partitions on) SD-card via udisks at the earliest sensible time: Right after udisks2.service has started.
 * Unmount before udisks2 begins stopping, hence achieving a clean unmount.
-* Ensure, that AlienDalvik (alien-service-manager.service) begins starting after mounting succeeded, to allow for android_storage ("/data/media") on encrypted SD-card; even more importantly this also ensures, that unmounting occurs only after AlienDalvik is completely stopped.
+* Ensure, that AlienDalvik (alien-service-manager.service) begins starting after mounting succeeded, to allow for android_storage ("/data/media") on encrypted SD-card; even more importantly this also ensures, that unmounting occurs only after AlienDalvik is completely stopped.<br />
 Nevertheless, these configuration files are also applicable to devices without AlienDalvik installed.
 * These configuration files do not alter, substitute or delete any extant files.
 * Boot time is not significantly prolonged, as opening encrypted partitions per Cryptsetup occurs in parallel to starting udisks2; after both succeeded, all mount operations are also started oncurrently.